zhangweis/node-jds/doc/db-reset.md

 ## DESCRIPTION

-Delete's all collections (tables) from the mongodb database.
+Delete's all collections (tables) from the internal database.
 You need to run this command if you want to switch networks.

-Note that it is recommended that you reset the database and re-download the block chain when upgrading bitcoin-p2p.
+Note that it is recommended that you reset the database and re-download the block chain when upgrading bitcoinjs.